20150925

 TOOLS: Two small plates, Blender, Pint or Collins glass, Long spoon, Straw

-GARNISH: 1 Large piece of an ice cream waffle cone, crushed waffle cone and crushed cacao nibs for the rim, extra cacao nibs for topping, Bordeaux Maraschino cherry, Scrappy's chocolate bitters.
+GARNISH: 1 Large piece of an ice cream waffle cone, crushed waffle cone and mini chocolate chips for the rim, extra chocolate chips for topping, Bordeaux Maraschino cherry, chocolate bitters.

 DIRECTIONS:

-Fill one small plate with the two tablespoons of creme de cacao and one with the crushed waffle cone and crushed chocolate nibs mixture.
+Fill one small plate with the two tablespoons of creme de cacao and one with the crushed waffle cone and mini chocolate chips mixture.

-Dip the rim of your glass in the liqueur and then into the nibs and cone mixture.
+Dip the rim of your glass in the liqueur and then into the cone mixture.

 Chill the glass in the freezer.